-Creamy Garlic Dill Zucchini Pasta (raw, GF, vegan)
+Creamy Garlic Dill Zucchini Pasta (raw, vegan, gluten-free)

 Add to favorites

 I have always been a pasta lover but I gave it up many many years ago when I let go of gluten and processed foods.
 I didn’t need the empty calories, the high starchy carbs or the flour that it is made out of.
 Thank goodness for veggie noodles!

 In my raw venture I came across the Spiralizer that turns any hard veggie into noodles!
 My favorite veggies to use is zucchini and celery root.
 Who knew that ugly knot-looking bulb had a purpose!
 This garlic dill sauce is just scrumptious!
 I usually add a little more water than what the recipe calls for but that is only because I like a thinner sauce.

 If you don’t own a spiralizer, I recommend getting one.
 You can find them through Amazon for $25.
 Kids love making them and eating them too … what a sneaky yet fun way to get more veggies into them.
 Please read (this) post on different ways that you can create veggie noodles.

 - 2 medium zucchini’s, spiralized

 - 1/2 cup raw cashews, soaked 2+ hours